What's on the site and how it works

 - new Acts: within five working days of Royal assent

-- new Regulations: the day after the date they are notified in the Gazette
+- new Legislative Instruments: the day after the date they are notified in the Gazette

 - new Bills introduced into the House: the day after introduction